OPC Contributions Program 2015-2016

 The mailing address and billing address should include full information on the organization's location, such as floor, suite or room number, street number and postal code.
 Should a Post Office Box be designated as the official mailing address, please provide this information as well.

-Applicants must provide a symposium project proposal which, once agreed to by the OPC, will serve as a basis for the Contribution Agreement and cash flow.
+Applicants must provide a project proposal that, once agreed to by the OPC, will serve as a basis for the Contribution Agreement and cash flow.
 The project proposal should contain:

 - Basic Information: Name, address, billing address, telephone number, facsimile number and e-mail address of the applicant's authorized representative, organizational structure including legal status, names of principal personnel and project administrators.
 Please provide contact information for both the principal researcher (where applicable), and/or the person responsible for administering the project.